-- 2.13.1 Covert directed surveillance and/or the use of a CHIS can only be authorised if the authorising officer is satisfied that the activity is:- - (a) in accordance with the law i.e. it must be in relation to matters that are statutory or administrative functions of the Council.
+- 2.14.1 Covert directed surveillance and/or the use of a CHIS can only be authorised if the authorising officer is satisfied that the activity is:- - (a) in accordance with the law i.e. it must be in relation to matters that are statutory or administrative functions of the Council.
 As such the Council is unable to access communications data for disciplinary matters. - (b) necessary for the purpose of preventing or detecting crime or preventing disorder.
 This is the only ground available to the Council for authorising RIPA activity and for directed surveillance only, there is a crime threshold as described in paragraph 2.6 above; - (c) proportionate to what it seeks to achieve.
 This involves balancing the seriousness of the intrusion into the privacy of the subject of the operation (or any other person as may be affected) against the need for the activity in investigative operational terms.
 Any conduct that is excessive as to the interference and the aim of the conduct, or is in any way arbitrary will not be proportionate.
-Serious consideration must be given to identifying the least intrusive method of obtaining the information required. - 2.13.2 Applicants should ask the following types of questions to help determine whether the use of RIPA is necessary and proportionate:- - why it is believed the proposed conduct and use is necessary for the prevention of crime or the prevention of disorder (as appropriate); - how the activity to be authorised is expected to bring a benefit to the investigation; - how and why the proposed conduct and use is proportionate to the intelligence dividend it hopes to achieve, having regard to the gravity and extent of the activity under investigation: - how and why the methods to be adopted will cause the least possible intrusion to the subject/s i.e. interfere with their rights under the ECHR; - what other reasonable methods of obtaining information have been considered and why they have been discounted. - 2.13.3 Authorising officers should not be responsible for authorising their own activities, i.e. those operations/investigations in which they are directly involved.
+Serious consideration must be given to identifying the least intrusive method of obtaining the information required. - 2.14.2 Applicants should ask the following types of questions to help determine whether the use of RIPA is necessary and proportionate:- - why it is believed the proposed conduct and use is necessary for the prevention of crime or the prevention of disorder (as appropriate); - how the activity to be authorised is expected to bring a benefit to the investigation; - how and why the proposed conduct and use is proportionate to the intelligence dividend it hopes to achieve, having regard to the gravity and extent of the activity under investigation; - how and why the methods to be adopted will cause the least possible intrusion to the subject/s i.e. interfere with their rights under the ECHR; - what other reasonable methods of obtaining information have been considered and why they have been discounted. - 2.14.4 When completing an application, officers must present the case in a fair and balanced way.
+In particular all reasonable efforts should be made to take account of information which support or weakens the case for the authorisation. - 2.14.4 Authorising officers should not be responsible for authorising their own activities, i.e. those operations/investigations in which they are directly involved.
 However, it is recognised that in exceptional circumstances this may sometimes be unavoidable.
-The Monitoring Officer should be informed in such cases. - 2.13.4 Particular consideration should be given to collateral intrusion on or interference with the privacy of persons who are not the subject(s) of the investigation.
+The Monitoring Officer should be informed in such cases. - 2.14.5 Particular consideration should be given to collateral intrusion on or interference with the privacy of persons who are not the subject(s) of the investigation.
 Collateral intrusion occurs when an officer undertaking covert surveillance on a subject observes or gains information relating to a person who is not the subject of the investigation.
-An application for an authorisation must include an assessment
+An application for an authorisation must include an assessment of the risk of any collateral intrusion or interference and measures must be taken to avoid or minimise it.
+This must be taken into account by the authorising officer, particularly when considering the proportionality of the surveillance.

-- of the risk of any collateral intrusion or interference and measures must be taken to avoid or minimise it.
-This must be taken into account by the authorising officer, particularly when considering the proportionality of the surveillance. - 2.13.5 Particular care must be taken in cases where confidential information is involved e.g. matters subject legal privilege, confidential personal information, confidential journalistic material, confidential medical information, and matters relating to religious leaders and their followers.
+2.14.6 Particular care must be taken in cases where confidential information is involved e.g. matters subject legal privilege, confidential personal information, confidential journalistic material, confidential medical information, and matters relating to religious leaders and their followers.
 In cases where it is likely that confidential information will be acquired, officers must specifically refer this to the Monitoring Officer for advice.

-2.14 Processing the authorisation
+2.15 Processing the authorisation